ksnegov/ScrollViewAutolayoutDemo/README.md

-# ScrollView with autolayout
+# ScrollView with Auto Layout
-This is demo project to show how to manage autolayout inside scroll view
+This is demo project to show how to manage Auto Layout inside scroll view